DrashtiMaisuria/final_dashboard/README.md

 This dashboard was created as part of a graduate research project using the [USA Housing Dataset from Kaggle](https://www.kaggle.com/datasets).
 It provides a visual analysis of how home features and crime rates interact to influence housing trends and affordability in different ZIP codes.

+Real-World Importance
+This dashboard provides insight into how housing characteristics and crime rates interact, helping users understand affordability and safety across zip codes.
+The findings can support informed decision-making for prospective homebuyers, policymakers, and urban planners focused on equitable housing access.